top of page

 Burned-Out and Overwhelmed: How Therapy Can Help

-When you feel burned-out, therapy offers a space to slow down and reflect.
+When you feel burned out, therapy offers a space to slow down and reflect.
 It’s not about fixing you—it’s about understanding you.

-Therapy also helps you notice patterns, like always overworking, avoiding emotions, or feeling responsible for everyone else’s happiness.
+Women's therapy at The Neurodiversity Center of Katy also helps you notice patterns, like always overworking, avoiding emotions, or feeling responsible for everyone else’s happiness.

 Practical Therapy Tips for Burned-Out Women